suraz-101/js-basics/README.md

 - learning to print the value of selected check box and selected options from select tag in html using javascript

-# Day - 12 : Date and HTMl completions
+# Day - 12 : Date and HTMl

 - Recap couple of concepts (array, array method chaining, spread Ops, function)